-7. HYBRID LEARNING FORMAT SECTION OF FOUN3100: Course material (almost all of it) is to be accessed via Blackboard files, some have assignment instructions, while other files have video lectures.
+7. HYBRID LEARNING FORMAT SECTION OF FOUN3100: Course material (almost all of it) is to be accessed via Canvas files, some have assignment instructions, while other files have video lectures.
 It is entirely the obligation of the student in this course, since it is in this hybrid format, to ensure they have proper, reliable access to a computer (at home, work or school) to access this internet based material.
-This may mean for example, downloading RealPlayer (free) to be able to view the lectures and downloading Adobe Acrobat Reader (free) to open and view text files and assignments posted on Blackboard.
-No other substitute, replacement or arrangement for Blackboard is possible in terms of accessing lectures or other course material (not DVDS, VHS tapes, CDs, printed course packets, etc.).
+This may mean for example, downloading RealPlayer (free) to be able to view the lectures and downloading Adobe Acrobat Reader (free) to open and view text files and assignments posted on Canvas.
+No other substitute, replacement or arrangement for Canvas is possible in terms of accessing lectures or other course material (not DVDS, VHS tapes, CDs, printed course packets, etc.).
 Taking the appropriate steps to access the material online will be required.

-Offering this section in a hybrid format was jointly approved by EFLT Dept Chair, Professor Sheri Downer, FOUN Program Coordinator Professor, James Kaminsky, and Associate Dean, Professor Susan Vuillame.
+Offering this section in a hybrid format was jointly approved by EFLT Dept Chair, Professor Sheri Downer, FOUN Program Coordinator Professor, James Kaminsky, and Associate Dean, Professor Susan Vullaime.
 One of the main goals (in the immediate time frame) for this format is such that I as an instructor wanted for you to visit with me during times that are more concentrated in small group or individual settings.
 Here's the even bigger point.
-The lectures, which constitute the vast majority of class instruction for this section, I have placed on video (on Blackboard) and organized in a very orderly, easy to use manner for you.
-The reason for doing all this is that I wanted for your time to be spent reading extensively, working on assignments and watching lectures / taking notes in such a way where you are allowed a much larger level of choice as to when you observed the lectures.
-In turn, this freedom also allows for there to be no course scheduling conflicts which numerous students were having before this section was offered.
-No scheduling conflicts exist with other courses nor with service learning times (M-F from 2:30-6pm).
+The lectures, which constitute the vast majority of class instruction for this section, I have placed on video (on Canvas) and organized in a very orderly, easy to use manner for you.
+The reason for doing all this is that I wanted your time to be spent reading extensively, working on assignments and watching lectures / taking notes in such a way where you are allowed a much larger level of choice as to when you observed the lectures.

-Watch all the lectures but do so according to times of day that meet your schedule best as long as you complete each module on or by the posted finish date shown in this syllabus.
+I very highly recommend that you do the online work( on Canvas) in each week's learning module on the very day and time we normally would have had class on campus and any additional time needed.
+You can also do work ahead of time when each module is up and "READY".
+Each module work date(s) are clearly marked in the schedule (on Canvas and in this syllabus- TABLE A) to help guide you on when to do all work for each module and when to submit assignments due for each module.
+The schedule is very specific and helpful so please follow this schedule in order to keep on schedule and avoid getting behind.
+Watch all the lectures and do the readings and assignments in each module during this time.
+Be sure to complete each module's assignments before or by the posted finish date and time shown in this syllabus.
 In addition, you can pause, start and stop the lectures anytime, replay them as many times as you wish, etc. You can stand or exercise while you listen or watch them, or sit at your home or school computer to view them.
 All of these choices help with the main goal of allowing more time for actual focused watching, listening, non-stressed note taking, more in-depth thinking and writing.
-The time factor is in your hands as long as components and assignments of the course are completed by the specified dates/times (indicated on Blackboard for each module and UNIT).
+Assignments of the course must be completed by the specified dates/times (indicated in this syllabus and on Canvas for each module).